hexwell/power-meter/README.md

 ### Questioning the whole thing

-Since measuring power using just a current transformer is probably not really precise, other possible options were reading the power measurement of the energy company's power meter directly via it's IR port.
+Since measuring power using just a current transformer is probably not really accurate, other possible options were reading the power measurement of the energy company's power meter directly via it's IR port.
 That would require a lot of work tho, since the protocol needs to be reverse engineered.
 Irony of sorts, my italian energy company's meter is named OpenMeter.